Jonas Lössl

 After beginning his professional career with Midtjylland, he played in France for Guingamp, in Germany for Mainz 05, and in England for Huddersfield Town and Everton.
-In 2021, he returned to Midtjylland.
+In January 2021, he returned to Midtjylland.

-Lössl made his senior international debut for Denmark in March 2016 and was part of their squad at the 2018 FIFA World Cup and 2020 UEFA Euro.
+Lössl made his senior international debut for Denmark in March 2016, and was part of their squad at the 2018 FIFA World Cup and UEFA Euro 2020.

-Personal life
+Early and personal life

 One of Lössl's grandparents is of German descent.
 For this reason, his surname is written with "ö" instead of the "ø" which is otherwise the normal spelling of this letter in the Danish language.

 Club career

 Midtjylland

 A product of the Midtjylland football academy, Lössl made his Danish Superliga debut with Midtjylland in March 2010.
 He played a total number of 137 matches for the club.

 Guingamp

 On 5 June 2014, FC Midtjylland reported that they had sold Lössl to French football club, Guingamp.
 After initially starting his first season as a backup keeper at the club, Lössl eventually established himself as the club's first-choice keeper in his two seasons at the club.